cometchat/cometchat-sample-app-android-java/README.md

 Version 4 CometChat UI Kits

 We’ve introduced a major update to CometChat UI kits.
-Version 4 features a modular architecture that give you enhanced flexibility to build and customize your web and mobile apps.
+Version 4 features a modular architecture that gives you enhanced flexibility to build and customize your web and mobile apps.
 Please switch to the branch [v4](https://github.com/cometchat-pro/cometchat-chat-sample-app-android-java/tree/v4) to check out the sample app based on this version.
 [Visit our documentation](https://www.cometchat.com/docs/java-uikit-beta/overview) to read more about this.
 <br/><br/>

 # Android Java Chat App